-The trustee of the Fund is Vision Super Pty Ltd. The trustee company had eight Directors and one vacant position as at 30 June 2018.
-The persons who were Directors of the trustee during the year were:
+The Trustee of the Fund is Vision Super Pty Ltd. The Trustee company had nine Directors as at 30 June 2019.
+The persons who were Directors of the trustee during the year and up to the date of signing this report are:

-Member Directors:

-Employer Directors:
+Member Directors: Employer Directors: